Maas Group (ASX:MGH): Why investors should keep a keen eye on it in FY25!

 Furthermore, it has not been as badly impacted by supply chain issues as some of its peers, again a testament to its broader exposure, but also to its strategic acquisitions.
 For instance, the Dubbo-based Astley’s Plumbing and Hardware business which the company singled out as one that would provide supply chain security in relation to building materials.

 In FY21, Maas achieved $283.4m in revenue, a $39.7m NPAT and $75.9m EBITDA on a pro forma basis, all up by an average of 22%.
 In FY22, it made $539.1m (up 90%) and made a $61.6m NPAT (up 77%).
-And in FY23, it made $801m in revenue (up 49%) and a $68.9m profit (up 13%).
+In FY23, it made $801m in revenue (up 49%) and a $68.9m profit (up 13%).
+Finally in FY24, the company made $881.9m in revenue (up 11%) and an $84.3m profit (up 22%).
+It paid a dividend of 6.5c per share, reflecting its policy of a 20-40% NPAT payout.

 For FY24, the company has told shareholders trading was forecast to be ‘broadly consistent’ with its 2H23 run rate.
 Consensus estimates expect $988.3m in revenue (up 22%) and a $85.6m profit (up 30%.
 Looking ahead to FY25, consensus estimates expect $1.1bn in revenue (up 12%) and a $107.7m profit (up 26%).
 And you can obtain this growth for just 11.9x P/E for FY24 – meaning a PEG multiple of just 0.5x.

-Our strategy for Maas Group
+Our view of Maas Group

 We acknowledge construction sentiment is quite low at the moment and this is a big risk with the stock as interest rates have risen so much and remain elevated.
 But we take heart in the fact that while construction companies are dropping like flies, Maas Group is thriving.

-But the bottom line is, this is an impressive company that is thriving at a time many of its peers are not.
+The bottom line is, this is an impressive company that is thriving at a time many of its peers are not.
 So keep your eye on it.

 Recent Posts